Create OAuth Application

 The authorization process for users within the application is as follows:

-- Redirect the user to CNB's authorization page, carrying the corresponding parameters, to request their CNB identity.
+- Redirect the user to CNB's authorization page with the corresponding parameters

-- After the user agrees, CNB will launch the application or redirect to the third-party website, carrying the authorization temporary ticket
+- After the user agrees, CNB redirects to the application's callback URL with the authorization code

 1. Initiate Authorization Request